 Calls to “reform” the AMT predate the recent economic downturn.
 AMT reform has appeared in many congressional stimulus proposals, but significant cutbacks are unlikely as federal deficits are projected to grow for the foreseeable future.
 Our argument here implies that any AMT reform effort should consider whether the AMT’s stabilizer function could be replaced by any other viable mechanism.

 Galle, Brian and Klick, Jonathan, "Recessions and the Social Safety Net: The Alternative Minimum Tax as a Counter-Cyclical Fiscal Stabilizer" (2010).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1128.